Icarus Transfigured by m. l. teague (page 56)

 The Bug Collector

 Omar was camped-out by Aiden’s backdoor when his friend rounded the corner.
 He grinned to see the wrinkled clothes, and with a special radar.
-“Looks like someone got lucky last night.”
+“Do my eyes deceive me?”

 The broad swath-of-a-man followed his friend inside, not noticing the state of disarray in the house from the previous day’s upheaval.
 He sat in a chair at the kitchen table while Aiden, rattling off his laundry list of latest horrors, brushed his teeth at the sink.
-The lawyer’s expression throughout the recitation was low-key, although, on hearing the part about the sleeping pills being tampered with, ventured a half-solution.
+The lawyer’s expression throughout the recitation was low-key.
+On hearing the part about the sleeping pills being tampered with, he ventured a half-solution.
 “Throw them away.
 I can get you new pills.”

 The paltry nature of his counsel surprised the client.
 “You said this was all part of a TV show?
 Right?”